scoopex/scriptreplay_ng/README.md

 Scriptreplay can be used to replay recorded session recorded by the linux/unix "script" tool.
 This project also provides tools to setup auditable shell sessions.

-You love this project?
-Send a donation to the following bitcoin wallet: 1EGoDhAmaZbLazNmdZ9vDu2zYgFCKsNur5

 # Usage

   * Installation: Add the tools "scriptreplay" and "record-script-session" to your PATH environment